maths/moodle-qtype_stack/doc/en/Installation/index.md

         git clone https://github.com/maths/moodle-qformat_stack.git question/format/stack
 2. Login to Moodle as the admin user and click on Notifications in the Site Administration panel.

 There have been a number of changes between STACK 2 and STACK 3.
-Please read the [notes on the importer](../Authoring/ImportExport.md) before using it.
+This feature has not been tested since STACK 4.0.
+If you need to use this please contact the developers.
+Also, see the [notes on the importer](../Authoring/ImportExport.md) before using it.